inesgn/micromatch/inst/doc/micromatch.md

 <p align="justify">Consider two independent surveys conducted on the same population of interest, each of which produces measures regarding a specific field (e.g. living styles and consumer behavior).</p>

 <p align="justify">The surveys share a block of variables (sociodemographic variables such as the age, sex, or social status).
-When putting all the observations surveys together, a particular missing data pattern emerges due to the non-observed values (i.e. answers we don't have in one survey just because they correspond to the other, independent survey), see Fig 1.</p>
+When putting observations from distinct sources together, a particular missing data pattern emerges due to the non-observed values (i.e. answers we don't have in one survey just because they correspond to the other, and viceversa), see Fig 1.</p>

 <div align="center"><img src="./fig1.png"><figcaption>Fig 1.
 The starting point: a block of common variables (Z) and two block of specific, non-jointly-observed, variables (X and Y)</figcaption></div>